 The loop uses paved road, gravel forest service roads, and a rough jeep road that takes you along a gorgeous ridge line.
 The 17-mile loop is well worth the journey.

-The South Pedlar ATV Trail System (Terrapin and Rattlesnake Trails) is a looping network of approximately 19 miles of trails.
-Riders will find challenges in the narrow and twisting trails, while others will find trails that are wide and inviting.
+The South Pedlar ATV Trail System (Terrapin and Rattlesnake Trails) is a looping network of approximately 19 miles of trails in the Bedford area.
+Riders will find challenges in the narrow and twisting trails, while others will find trails that are wide and inviting to riders of most all levels.

-Be aware that this area is also open to ATV and motorbikes.
-Visitors to the area enjoy panoramic vistas, groves of large trees, spectacular mountain laurel blooms in season, and relief from the hot summer sun under the shady forest canopy.
+This area is open to ATVs and motorbikes, as well as mountain bikes.
+Visitors enjoy panoramic vistas, groves of large trees, spectacular mountain laurel blooms in season, and shady forest canopy.

 Waid Recreation Area is a 220-acre facility located near Rocky Mount, along the site of the Old Carolina Wagon Trail.
 The park is nestled near the Pigg River, which is home of the “Pigg River Ramble.”